Myra Clark Gaines: Family and early life

 Gaines was born to a mercantile businessman Daniel Clark and French socialite Zulime Carrière.
 During his lifetime, Clark was considered one of the richest and most influential men of New Orleans.
-Originally from Ireland, Clark was named after his uncle, another very successful businessman, who immigrated to New Orleans in the 1770s.
+Originally from Ireland, Clark was named after his uncle, Daniel Clark Sr., another very successful businessman, who immigrated to New Orleans in the 1770s.
 After years of paying for his nephew's education, Clark Sr. eventually invited him to take part in his business ventures in New Orleans.
 Against his parents' will, Clark accepted his uncle's offer and moved to the United States in 1787 at the age of twenty.
 Once there, Clark built up a decent fortune running his uncle's mercantile house and investing those profits in New Orleans real estate.
 Aside from his various commercial projects, Clark also had ambitious political aspirations.
 Although Clark ultimately secured an official appointment as the vice consul to New Orleans from President Thomas Jefferson in 1801, he was unsuccessful in obtaining an appointment for the governorship of Louisiana.

 While Clark was a well-known figure of society, much less is known about Gaines's mother.
 Born in Louisiana in 1781, Carrière was an attractive woman from a modest upbringing.
 At thirteen, she entered her first marriage with Frenchman Jerome DesGrange, who, at forty years old, described himself as a "wealthy nobleman.
 Carrière then met Clark through her husband, who had an ongoing business partnership with him.
 In 1802, once a relationship had already developed between Carrière and Clark, Gaines claimed that the two were secretly married because Carrière was still married to DesGrange.
 It was further alleged that Carrière's marriage to DesGrange was illegal because he was a bigamist who had several wives before moving to New Orleans.
 Indeed, records showed that an ecclesiastical court condemned and arrested DesGrange for bigamy.
 As a result, in 1806, Carrière left Philadelphia where she and Clark resided for New Orleans to find enough proof to annul her first marriage.
 Still, the circumstances that ended her first marriage are somewhat contested since a transcript of Carrière's testimony to an ecclesiastical court reveals that she did not believe DesGrange was a bigamist.